 Use this tab to view the status of the tests that are currently running or have completed execution.
 Elapsed Time and Overall Progress appear as part of Status.
-Elapsed Time is shown in the format of hh:mm:ss and is the amount of time that elapsed, since the job group of tests started to run.
+Elapsed Time is displayed in the hh:mm:ss format and is the amount of time that elapsed, since the job group of tests started to run.
 Overall Progress is the cumulative progress of all the tests in the current job group.